evanx/redis-scan-bash/README.md

 It was originally intended to be a simple function that I would paste into `bashrc` but it became bigger than expected.

-By the way, I'm a stern believer that all bash scripts should `set -e`
+By the way, I'm a firm believer that bash scripts should `set -e` from the outset:
+- we must handle nonzero returns, otherwise the script will exit
+- the exit trap should alert the user that the script has aborted on error

+This enforces the good practice of handling errors.

 ### Contact